What is the W-8BEN and what is its purpose?

 - A completed and signed W-8BEN is required for all tax reportable transactions made to a Nonresident Alien (NRA) of the United States.
 This includes all payment mechanisms used at the UW.
 The W-8BEN is the equivalent of the W-9 for used for U.S. Persons.
 Tax reportable payment and associated Account Codes are posted at 1099-MISC and 1042-S Tax Reportable Payments (PDF).

 - Use Form W-8BEN for Scholarship/Fellowship Grants if a tax treaty exemption applies.
 The treaty must include a provision for Scholarship/Fellowship Grants.
 To determine if the tax treaty applies refer to Tax Treaties for Independent Contractors and Scholarships.

-The UW policy is that a new W-8BEN must be obtained for all Nonresident Alien (NRA) payments made by the UW.
-Prior year W-8BEN forms cannot be used in subsequent years because Nonresident Alien (NRA) statuses may change from year-to-year, and even during a calendar year, therefore a new W-8BEN must be obtained for all Nonresident Alien (NRA) payments made by the UW.
+UW policy states a new W-8BEN must be obtained for all Nonresident Alien (NRA) payments made by the UW.
+Prior year W-8BEN forms cannot be used in subsequent years because Nonresident Alien (NRA) statuses may change from year-to-year, and even during a calendar year.

 The UW will only accept current versions of any Internal Revenue Service (IRS) or Wisconsin Department of Revenue forms.
-These can be found at the IRS web page at IRS Forms and the Wisconsin Department of Revenue at WI DOR Forms.
+These can be found at the IRS Forms webpage and the Wisconsin Department of Revenue Forms webpage.

-Use of a non-current form will delay payment processing because the non-current form has to be returned to the preparer and the current form must be completed before the payment can be processed in order for the UW to be in compliance with IRS and WI DOR regulations and forms.
+Use of a non-current form will delay payment processing because the non-current form has to be returned to the preparer.
+The current form must be completed before the payment can be processed so the university can be in compliance with IRS and WI DOR regulations and forms.